xlordx-bit/Count-Number-with-React/README.md

+This is a simple React counter application built with Vite.
+Here's an overview of the key components:

+Main Components:

+App.jsx - The root component that renders the counter Mycomponent.jsx - Contains the counter logic with increment, decrement, and reset functionality
+Features:

+Counter display with large numbers
+Three buttons for increasing, decreasing, and resetting the counter Clean UI with green buttons and centered layout Technology Stack:

+React 19
+Vite as the build tool
+CSS for styling
+ESLint for code quality
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.